m4prof/Wonderland-Theme/README.md

-# Skillside-Theme
+# Wonderland-Theme
 Chillout theme for discord.
 Dark mode is required.
-Made by Wonderland owners
+Made by Skillside.ru owners

 ## Instalation: